OmairAbid/DUKKANTEK/README.md

 3) Sell a product
 /api/Basket

-we hit end point to sell a product and add it to basket.
+we hit end point to sell a product and add it to a basket.